Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

     The minimum cut problem formulation is the dual of the maximum flow formulation.
 The minimum cut is found by solving the maximum flow problem and extracting the constraint dual values.

-    Particularly, we can get the edges in the cutset by checking the non-zero dual values of the capacity constraints (the last constraints), with these, we can find the partions by checking the predecessors and successors vertices of these edges.
+Specifically, the edges in the cutset are those whose capacity constraints have non-zero dual values.
+The graph partitions formed by removing the edges in the cutset can then be round by following the predecessor and successor vertices of these edges.

 |